Felisong/before-and-after-assignment/README.md

 You can find it in number mods folder.

 1. Incrementing and decrementing a number.
-Each inside their respective, numIncrement.js and numDecrement.js.
+Each inside their respective, Increment.js and Decrement.js.
 2. Converted to String.
-Inside numConvertToString.js
+Inside ConvertToString.js
 3. Floating Point Precision.
-Inside numFloatingPointPrecision.js
+Inside FloatingPointPrecision.js
 4. Check if Integer.
-Inside numCheckIfInteger.js
+Inside heckIfInteger.js
 5. Check if Not a Number.
-Inside numCheckNaN.js
+Inside CheckNaN.js

 ### List of Methods in number modifications

 - Number.isInteger()
-  provided if the number inside is an integer.
+  provides True or False if the number inside is an integer.

 - isNaN()
-  Provided if the number is not a number
+  Provided true or false if the number is not a number

 - toString()
   converted the data type to a string type.